DECLUTTERING BEFORE MOVING: WHAT TO DO AND HOW TO BEGIN BEFORE YOU MOVE HOME

 Decluttering has becoming increasingly popular as many of us struggle to find the time to manage our homes and lead fulfilling lives.
 Clutter builds up daily, from emails in our inbox to junk mail landing through the letter box.

 Not only is it the problem of too much physical stuff to look after but that clutter takes up our time, drains our energy, puts pressure on us and we feel overwhelmed and daunted.

 THE BENEFITS OF DECLUTTERING

 Decluttering our home is an important way of reducing that stress and giving us time, space and freedom to live our lives and enjoy our homes.

 Research has confirmed the relationship between stress and clutter so dealing with our stuff and adopting some habits and routines to keep the clutter away is a great way to create more ease and less stress in your life.

 Decluttering has other benefits and one of these is decluttering before moving.
 Before you move home is a great time to look at the stuff in your home from a different perspective.

 You don’t want to be moving clutter from one home to the other.
 It’s time-consuming to pack and unpack and costly to be moving excess boxes that you don’t need to move.

-If you’re downsizing and moving to a smaller home, you might not have the same space and storage as you have now.
+If you’re downsizing and moving to a smaller home, perhaps decluttering in your senior years for example, you might not have the same space and storage as you have now.
 Where will you put all your stuff if you have less space for it?

 Moving home is a new chapter so why not re-assess what stuff you have now and whether there’s a place for it in your new home and life.
 That’s not to say you need to get rid of items you really want to keep or sentimental items that hold a place in your heart.
 Instead, really take a moment to identify what you want to bring with you and what you’d like to let go of.